aleksandermajos/BIGAI/ENGINE/README.md

-**MODULAR FRAMEWORK BASED ON MACHINE LEARNING, DEEP LEARNING AND REINFORCEMENT LEARNING ALGORITHMS** by Aleksander Majos
+**MODULAR FRAMEWORK BASED ON MACHINE LEARNING AND DEEP LEARNING ALGORITHMS** by Aleksander Majos

 > **BEWARE**: This is a work in progress!
 >